vinayakmishra4/Mini-Project-Inventory-Management-System-Using-Text-Files/Inventory-Mangement-System-with-Files/Inventory-Management-with-Files -Product-Details.md

-## 📄 Inventory Management System (File-Based) with Product Details
+# 📦✨ Inventory Management System (File-Based) with Product Details

 ### 🎯 Project Overview

-This Inventory Management System is a file-based solution designed to help users efficiently manage and track products in stock.
-It emphasizes simplicity, reliability, and durability by storing product data in persistent files.
-Users can perform key operations such as adding new products, viewing inventory, searching for items, and generating accurate customer bills—all without the need for a database.
+This simple yet powerful Inventory Management System leverages text files to provide a seamless way to manage product stock.
+Designed with beginners and small businesses in mind, it focuses on simplicity, reliability, and durability.
+With features like adding products, viewing real-time inventory, searching by ID or name, and generating detailed customer bills—this system does it all, without needing a full-fledged database.

 ---

-### 🛠️ Features & Functionalities
+### 🚀 Key Features & Functionalities

 #### 1. **Persistent Inventory File**